All the works of art - The Raise, 1991

-Contemporary Art Gallery Warsaw Skowronscy Art – Artist: Jerzy Fober – The Artist's Work – The Raise, 1991
+Contemporary Art Gallery Warsaw Skowronscy Art – Artist: All the works of art – The Artist's Work – The Raise, 1991

 Other works by this artist: Jerzy Fober